How broad is Gresham College’s reach?

 Looking at age ranges, Gresham College is best known among people in their 20s (7%) and people over the age of 55 years (9%).
 This reflects what we see in our lecture halls with a variety of university students and seniors.
 10% of full-time students and retirees in the UK have heard of Gresham College.
 Among the unemployed 14% have heard of us.

-Our lectures on YouTube reach close to three million people a year.
-They tend to be younger and 83% of them live abroad, primarily in the US, Canada, Australia and India.
+Our lectures on YouTube have six million views a year.
+Our online audiences tend to be younger and 75% are outside the UK, primarily in the US, Canada, Australia and India.

 Who is our audience?